smattymatty/portfolio_server/B_markdown_files/spellbook/sb_intro.md

 1. Parsing Markdown Files:

 - Each markdown file is read and converted to HTML using Spellbook's markdown parser, which supports Django-like tags for more flexible styling and layout options.
-- During this step, Spellbook builds a ProcessedFile object for each markdown file, which includes details like the original file path, the processed HTML, the template path, and a relative URL (derived from the markdown file’s path and name).
+- During this step, Spellbook builds a `ProcessedFile` object for each markdown file, which includes details like the original file path, the processed HTML, the template path, and a relative URL (derived from the markdown file’s path and name).

 2. Creating Templates:

-- The processed HTML is saved as a template in the specified content app under templates/spellbook_md.
+- The processed HTML is saved as a template in the specified content app under `templates/spellbook_md/`.
 This directory is automatically created if it doesn’t already exist.
 - If `SPELLBOOK_MD_BASE_TEMPLATE` is set, the generated HTML will be wrapped in an extended base template, allowing you to keep a consistent look across your content.

 3. Generating Views: